Q42/hue2/README.md

 An Android app for hue.

 Install the m2eclipse plugin in Eclipse.
-Import existing maven projects -> select both javahueapi and hue2
+File -> Import... -> Existing maven projects -> select both javahueapi and hue2.